-We have adopted stock ownership guidelines for our executive officers requiring them to own, within five years of becoming subject to the policy or the date of any increase in applicable ownership guidelines, a minimum number of shares of our common stock based on a multiple of base salary.
-The requirement is 6x for our Executive Chair and our CEO and 4x for our Chief Investment Officer.
-In 2021, we also increased the guideline level from 2x to 3x for all other executive officers.
-Until the foregoing ownership requirements are met, each individual is expected to retain at least 50% of the shares of common stock received upon vesting or earn-out of stock-based compensation, net of any shares withheld or sold to pay taxes on such income.
+We have adopted stock ownership guidelines for our executive officers establishing share ownership targets based on a multiple of base salary.
+The minimum objective is 6x for our Executive Chair and our CEO, 4x for our Chief Investment Officer, and 3x for all other executive officers.
+Until the foregoing ownership requirements are met, each individual is required to retain at least 50% of the shares of common stock received upon vesting or earn-out of stock-based compensation, net of any shares withheld or sold to pay or reimburse taxes on such income.
+The retention obligations also apply in the event ownership levels fall below applicable guideline levels due to a decline in stock price.
 Shares of time-vested RSUs granted under the 2016 Equity Plan (whether vested, unvested, or subject to a deferral election) are included in determining the number of shares held for this purpose, net of anticipated tax withholdings.
 Shares of unvested performance-based RSUs are not included for this purpose prior to completion of the applicable performance period.
-As of February 25, 2022, Mr. Kain held 57.9x, Mr. Federico held 10.4x, and Mr. Kuehl held 7.7x of their respective 2022 base salaries calculated in accordance with our guidelines.
-As of February 25, 2022, Ms. Bell and Messrs.
-Pas and Pollack each owned 3.0x, 3.4x, and 2.9x, respectively, of their respective base salaries as calculated in accordance with our guidelines, and Mr. Pollack is expected to reach the guideline amount within the phase-in period under the policy.
+As of February 24, 2023, all of our NEOs had complied with their obligations under our stock ownership guidelines.

-The following table sets forth the total stock ownership of all our NEOs, including beneficially owned, unvested, and deferred shares, as calculated pursuant to our stock ownership guidelines as of February 25, 2022:
+The following table sets forth the total stock ownership of all our NEOs, including beneficially owned, unvested, and deferred shares, as calculated pursuant to our stock ownership guidelines as of February 24, 2023:

-Name Beneficially Owned Shares (#) Unvested Shares (#) 2 Deferred Shares (#) 2 Total (#) Peter J. Federico 438,767 78,708 120,874 638,349 Gary D. Kain 1,097,742 1 199,139 685,584 1,982,465 Christopher J. Kuehl 427,909 47,979 475,888 Bernice E. Bell 45,346 33,829 22,133 101,308 Aaron J. Pas 28,807 76,358 105,165 Kenneth L. Pollack 6,090 30,396 62,165 98,651
+Name Beneficially Owned Shares (#) Unvested Shares (#) 2 Vested/Deferred Shares (#) ^{2,3} Total (#) Peter J. Federico 477,528 190,082 137,662 805,272 Gary D. Kain 1,746,681 181,769 430,106 2,358,556 Christopher J. Kuehl 495,343 67,785 563,128 Bernice E. Bell 73,752 40,242 32,467 146,461 Kenneth L. Pollack 24,192 32,327 76,705 133,224

 - 1. Includes 667,920 shares held in a family trust over which shares Mr. Kain has voting and dispositive power. - 2.
-Share amounts are net of anticipated tax withholdings.
+Share amounts are net of anticipated tax withholdings. - 3.
+Deferred shares are vested and non-forfeitable, subject to AGNC's clawback policy.